 In the United States, the average height for adult men is 69 inches, with a standard deviation around 3 inches.
 Knowing these two numbers, we can estimate that only around 2.5% of men are taller than 75 inches (two standard deviations) in the United States.

 Polling.
-If we ask random people if they support a policy or not, we can calculate the variance of their 1/0 values and construct an interval that we’re 95% confident the true population “support rate” is in
+If we ask random people if they support a policy or not, we can calculate the variance of their 1/0 responses and construct an interval that we’re 95% confident the true population “support rate” lies within.

 If we are producing a beverage and want to make sure the cans have 12 ounces of fluid, we can randomly sample 100 bottles of every 100,000 and measure the volume in the can.
-If the standard deviation is 0.05 oz, we can calculate that if the mean is 11.92oz, we expect only 1% of cans to have 11.8oz or less.
+If the standard deviation is 0.05 oz, and the mean is 11.92oz, we expect only 1% of cans to have 11.8oz or less.

 If we take a population of 10000 users, split them into even groups, and give half a treatment and half a placebo, we can use standard deviation to evaluate if the treatment did anything.
 The way this works is we: